Dr Loumidis offers

 - Enhancing interpersonal and social skills

-- Developing assertiveness and social skills
+- Developing assertiveness

 - Individually tailored